edwinst/parse_double/README.md

   enough; even for subnormal numbers.

-* Round-trip-safe in the sense that string->binary->string (using Visual C++ sprintf for the second step) is the identity in all cases I tested so far.
+* Round-trip-safe in the sense that string->binary->string (using Visual C++ sprintf to generate the string and for the final step) is the identity in all cases I tested so far.

 * The parser is written to run off a datastream with only single-byte-lookahead which makes it a bit more awkward than it would need to be for in-memory parsing.
 That would be easy to change.